andreivcodes/andreiv.com/src/content/projects/git.show.md

 ### Getting GitHub Contribution Data

 GitHub doesn't have an API for contribution graphs, so I had to scrape them.
-Using Puppeteer:
+Using Puppeteer and Browserless:

 - Navigate to GitHub profiles
 - Extract data from the SVG elements
 - Parse contribution counts and dates

-The scraper needs to be resilient since GitHub can change their UI anytime.

 ### Linking GitHub and Twitter Accounts